tauraloke/tegownitsa/readme.md

 ## How you can help

 - This bundle is very large.
 There is a big potential to compress package by cutting unusable libraries.
 BTW experiements with Webpack and Tesseract, Sharp, TensorflowJS are unseccuessful yet.
+- Suggest a translation to other languages.
+You can find localization files in the folder `<root>/src/locales/`.

 ## Next goals